Moonpig/tech-test-dotnet-backend/readme.md

 Q1.
 What 'code smells' / anti-patterns did you find in the existing
 	implementation of part 1 & 2?

+	- Two of the five unit tests failed, this was because a dynamic date was being used 'DateTime.Now' causing the despatch date to fall on a weekend which the code then adjusts to a weekend day.
+The unit tests were refactored to use fixed dates.

 Q2.
 What best practices have you used while implementing your solution?

 Q3.
 What further steps would you take to improve the solution given more time?